 Make sure there is always something for the reader when they click on it.

 Stick to your promise, if you tell them they will find a free e-book with marketing tips, make sure that’s what they find when clicking on the link.

 I like InVision CTAs because they are always different, like in this example.

 We are all very busy and don’t have time to read every single email we receive in our inboxes.

-And if it is an informative email, just give valuable information they can take away with them.
+And if it’s an informative email, give valuable information they can take away with them.

-As always be honest and stick to what you promise.
+As always be honest and stick to your promises.

-Also observe what kind of words they avoid and what kind of subjects they use.
+You can also observe what kind of words they avoid and what kind of subject lines they use.

 Featured image: Kai Schreiber